 Top YouTube Ranking Factors Generating Traffic, Leads and Sales

 Launching a YouTube channel can seem like a daunting task.
-But actually, it is simpler that you might think.
+But actually, it is simpler than you might think.
 You don’t have to be a film or entertainment company to do be on YouTube.
 Think of video as a form of content that uses the same rules as writing.
 And since you are probably already writing blog posts, you already know 90% of what is needed to create videos for YouTube.
 YouTube videos are a great addition to your content strategy — especially if your industry targets a young and diverse audience.

 According to YouTube, about 1.8 billion unique users visit YouTube each month.
 Just shy of the 2 billion Facebook users.
 That makes YouTube Google's most popular service, with even more users than Gmail.
 “Thousands of channels are making six figures a year,” YouTube says.
 But let’s not take YouTube’s word for it.
 Nielsen also recently reported that YouTube reaches more people between the ages 18-34 than any cable network.
 Those numbers rival Facebook's easily.
 And again, if your industry appeals to the youth, this market cannot be overlooked.